 Effective needs assessment, care and treatment

-The provider had systems to keep clinicians up to date with current evidence-based practice.
-We saw evidence that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance.
+The provider had systems to keep clinicians up to date with current evidence based practice.
+We saw evidence that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance (relevant to their service).